optittm/bugprediction/README.md

 ## Connecting with Survey

-BugPrediction can be connected with Survey to retrieve user feedback and add it to the database.
-To do so, you need to start the Survey server and add the following environment variables to the .env file:
+BugPrediction can be connected with our [Survey tool](https://github.com/optittm/survey-back-api) to retrieve user feedback and add it to the database.
+To do so, you need to start the Survey API server and add the following environment variables to the .env file:
 ```SURVEY_BACK_API_URL```
 ```SURVEY_PROJECT_NAME```